SEMICeu/STR-AP/doc/best_practices/BestPractices.md

 The best practices are following the STR framework legal documents.
 In order to ensure a smooth understanding of the STR framework, let us briefly recap its functioning as described by the regulation.

 The first step involves hosts registering their units (1a) through the appropriate registration procedure at the relevant CA. This Authority can be at the national, regional, or local level.
 Once registered, hosts are required to declare their received registration number (1b) to the platform when listing their unit.

 Platforms have the responsibility to regularly verify the validity (2) of the registration numbers and declarations provided by the hosts.
 This verification process is facilitated through the SDEP (3).
 The declarations pertain to hosts who must declare whether their unit is located in an area that necessitates a registration procedure and number.
 The list of these areas is made public through the SDEP (4) to enable effective checks.
 Any invalid registration numbers or declarations are to be reported to the CA.

 Lastly, platforms are obligated to submit monthly activity data (5) to the CA in areas where a registration procedure is required, using the SDEP.

-The best practices described in this report cover different areas, like how to name things, how to organise information, and how to handle data.
-By using recommended naming conventions, everyone can understand and use the same terms.
-Following syntax guidelines helps make sure that data can be easily combined and understood.
-Good organisation and management of information make it easier to handle and keep track of data.

-It's also important to consider technical tools that can automatically check if everything follows the recommended practices and transform ideas into a formal way of representing information.
-These tools help make sure that everyone is using the same standards and can easily work together.

-The bigger goal of promoting semantic and technical interoperability among EU Member States and platforms is achieved by using standards and giving advice on how to make different systems work together.
+The bigger goal of promoting semantic and technical interoperability among EU Member States and platforms is achieved by using interoperable data and technical standards and giving advice on how to make different systems work together.

 We want to highlight that this is an open source document allowing anyone to contribute, modify, and improve upon it.
 This collaborative approach brings together a diverse range of knowledge and expertise, resulting in more comprehensive and up-to-date best practices and recommendations.

-In summary, providing best practices is a helpful guide for people in the short term rental industry.
-It gives recommendations on how to make information easier to understand and manage.
-By following these practices, organisations can contribute to the bigger goal of making sure different systems can work together smoothly.

 | <span style="background-color:#1c4fa4; color:white">Guidelines</span>  |  |
 |----------|----------|